 The discount rate used to measure the total pension liability was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that System member contributions will be made per the VRS Statutes and the employer contributions will be made in accordance with the VRS funding policy at rates equal to the difference between actuarially determined contribution rates adopted by the VRS Board of Trustees and the member rate.
 Consistent with the phased-in funding provided by the General Assembly for state and teacher employer contributions; the CSB was also provided with an opportunity to use an alternative employer contribution rate.
-For the year ended June 30, 2021, the alternate rate was the employer contribution rate used in FY 2012 or 100% of the actuarially determined employer contribution rate from the June 30, 2017 actuarial valuations, whichever was greater.
-From July 1, 2021, on, participating employers are assumed to continue to contribute 100% of the actuarially determined contribution rates.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return was applied to all periods of projected benefit payments to determine the total pension liability.
+For the year ended June 30, 2023, the alternate rate was the employer contribution rate used in FY 2012 or 100% of the actuarially determined employer contribution rate from the June 30, 2021 actuarial valuations, whichever was greater.